 When faced with an onslaught of lawsuits brought by victims seeking compensation for the pain and suffering they endured, dozens of asbestos companies were left with little choice but to file for Chapter 11 bankruptcy.

 Fortunately, future victims and their families have a path toward justice through asbestos trust funds, sometimes referred to as mesothelioma trust funds.
-These trusts are established to provide compensation for mesothelioma victims and others injured by asbestos exposure, long after the asbestos company itself is shuttered.
+These trusts are established to provide compensation for mesothelioma and lung cancer victims and others injured by asbestos exposure, long after the asbestos company itself is shuttered.

-Depending on when and how someone was exposed to asbestos, and the fate of the company or companies responsible for the exposure, mesothelioma victims have a few options for filing a claim.
+Depending on when and how someone was exposed to asbestos, and the fate of the company or companies responsible for the exposure, mesothelioma and lung cancer victims have a few options for filing a claim.

-Trust funds: If the company responsible for the exposure has filed for bankruptcy, the victim will file a claim through an asbestos or mesothelioma trust fund.
+Trust funds: If the company responsible for the exposure has filed for bankruptcy, the victim will file a claim through an asbestos trust fund.

 Bankruptcy court: Sometimes, a company may be in the process of filing bankruptcy due to asbestos claims.
 In these instances, a victim would file their claim in bankruptcy court.